Seven things every investor should know about lithium and Lepidico

 Although lithium-ion batteries are at the core of cleantech, some of the downstream activities required to produce them are less than ideal.
 The concerns surrounding lithium include the questionable effects of water extracted for brine processes and the production of sodium sulphate from spodumene conversion.
 Lepidico’s processes do not risk water overuse, do not produce sodium sulphate waste and, as a recent independent audit concludes, have close to best-in-class carbon emissions.

 Lepidico is well capitalised.
 It successfully completed its fourth oversubscribed capital raising in May, bringing in A$12.6m from equity investors.
 In our June note, we valued Lepidico at 4.96 Australian cents per share, plus a potential risk-adjusted 0.61–1.53 cents for organic growth potential.
-At the time, Lepidico’s share price was 1.2c; now it’s 2.7c – an increase of 125% in just two and a half months.
-Even then, it’s worth pointing out that our renowned metals and mining analyst Charles Gibson clearly states this valuation does not include Lepidico’s plans to process lithium concentrate from third-party sources or its technology licensing strategy.
+At the time, Lepidico’s share price was 1.2c; now it’s around 4c.
+It’s also worth pointing out that our renowned metals and mining analyst Lord Ashbourne currently values the business at 5.7c/share and still sees potential upside on top of that figure.

 If you would like to receive research on Lepidico, please complete the form below.